 What is debt settlement?

-Debt settlement is a debt relief program, typically offered by a debt resolution company, that negotiates the payment of a lump sum to creditors instead of the full amount you owe.
-It only works with unsecured loans, such as credit card, medical bills, and personal loans.
-To qualify for debt settlement, you must stop making payments on outstanding debts.
+A debt settlement is a debt relief program typically offered by a debt resolution company.
+The debt settlement companies negotiate a lump sum payment to creditors instead of the full amount you owe.
+It only works with unsecured loans.
+There are pros and cons of debt settlement.
+To qualify for debt settlement, you must stop making payments to unsecured creditors.
 Instead, you make deposits into a settlement account.
 Once there is enough money in the account, the debt resolution company negotiates a reduced payment with your creditors.

 What is bankruptcy?

-Bankruptcy is a legal process by which individuals and businesses can eliminate or repay debts under the protection of the federal bankruptcy court.
+Bankruptcy is a legal process by which individuals and businesses can eliminate or repay debt under the federal bankruptcy court’s protection.
 There are two types of bankruptcies: liquidation and reorganization.

 Chapter 7 is the classic liquidation bankruptcy.
 As its name implies, it requires debtors to liquidate or sell their property to pay some of their debt.
 However, some types of property are protected by state and federal bankruptcy laws.
-In certain cases, debtors may have little to pay once state exceptions (i.e. protected property) are applied.
+In some instances, debtors may have little to pay once state exceptions (i.e., protected property) are applied.

 Chapter 13 is the most common reorganization bankruptcy.
 With this type of bankruptcy, debtors get to keep all, or most, of their property.
-However, unsecured debt is not always discharged.
-Instead, it is reorganized into affordable payments.
-If a debtor completes the repayment plan (three to five years of monthly payments), pending unsecured debt is discharged.
-However, the completion rates of Chapter 13 bankruptcies are extremely low.
-According to researchers, only a third of debtors complete the repayment plan.
-The catch is unsecured debt is generally not discharged until debtors complete a three to five years repayment plan.
+However, unsecured debt is not discharged; it is reorganized into affordable payments.
+If a debtor completes the repayment terms, pending unsecured debt is discharged.
+According to researchers, only a third of debtors complete repayment.
+The catch is unsecured debt is generally not discharged until debtors complete a three- to a five-year repayment schedule.